The College Monk

 APA-COA accredited universities

-You must always pursue a degree or a program that is accredited because it is a guarantee of quality education.
+You must always pursue a degree or a program which is accredited because it is a guarantee of quality education.

 Some of the universities which offer APA accredited programs in Professional Psychology are given.